ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

         20190911/131257.736 - U00003549 UCUDB: '            1014' 'TRANSACT  ' calls took '0:005.173.999' sec.
         Application return code = 0

-    If the script `return code = 0`, then it means AE DB has been upgraded successfully.
+    If `return code = 0`, then it means AE DB has been upgraded successfully.

     c.
 Load Rapid Automation to DB;